 Internal vs. External CEO Succession Candidates

 The logic behind internal promotions is simple: employees within an organization know the company well.
 They understand the industry, context, and environment – all important knowledge for a CEO to have.
 Internal succession candidates are also known to fit within the organization.
 They have established relationships with other members of the senior leadership team and are likely aware of, if not involved in, the strategic direction for the company.
 Internal candidates give a sense of continuity and stability, which may be a priority for some companies when selecting a CEO.

 There are other benefits to choosing internal succession candidates as well.
 It can be motivational for an individual to know they are being considered for the top role and for other members of the organization.
-Watching an employee rise through the ranks can be inspirational for other employees to develop their skills and map out their own career.
+Watching an employee rise through the ranks can be inspirational for other employees to develop their skills and map out their own careers.
 Outside of the organization, research has shown positive stock market returns when internal candidates are promoted to CEO[i].
-This motivational and financial aspects to promoting internally cannot be overlooked when considering the long-term success of a company and its employees.
+The motivational and financial aspects of promoting internally cannot be overlooked when considering the long-term success of a company and its employees.